SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 - How many users or applications will connect?

-- How critical is uptime — do you need Always On?
+- How critical is uptime?
+Do you need Always On Availability Groups?

 - How large will the data grow over 3 years?